 Non-renewal A decision by an insurance company not to renew a policy at its expiration date.

 Open peril A form of insurance that provides coverage for all losses or damages except those that are specifically excluded in your policy.

 Other structure coverage The part of your homeowners insurance policy that covers the buildings on your property other than your home, such as a detached garage, barns and swimming pools.

 Over-insurance Insurance that exceeds the actual value of the property insured.

-Perils The cause of a loss.
-Examples include explosion, collision, flood, fire, theft, etc.
+Perils The specific risk or cause of a loss covered by your insurance policy.
+Examples include explosion, collision, flood, fire, theft, vandalism, water damage, etc.